leorsd/FEUP-ESOF/README.md

 ### Features and Assumptions

+1. Create an account linked to an email address and your car's license plate.

+2. Choose a parking lot to check its availability.

+3. View the availability of the selected parking lot as a percentage.

+4. A chat where you will receive messages from the parking lot security about any information regarding your car.

+5. Sort parking lots by availability.

+6. Add a specific parking lot to favorites.

 <!--
 Indicate an  initial/tentative list of high-level features - high-level capabilities or desired services of the system that are necessary to deliver benefits to the users.
  - Feature XPTO - a few words to briefly describe the feature